Andre Crawford: Exposure

-Crawford was arrested on January 28, 2000 following a DNA test, establishing his involvement in seven murders.
+Crawford was arrested on January 28, 2000, following a DNA test, establishing his involvement in seven murders.
 After his arrest, during the initial interrogations, Andre admitted his guilt and told the investigators that he was responsible for an additional three killings, as well as several other attacks, the victims of whom survived.
 This was confirmed by the surviving victims, who identified him as their assailant.
 Crawford expressed no remorse and stated that he wouldn't stop killing, noting that it had become like an addiction to him.

 After his capture, it was revealed that Crawford was involved in a police operation to capture the elusive serial killer, participating in surveillance activities around the area and even helping police distribute leaflets with composites of the suspect and about what precautions should be taken to avoid becoming a victim of violent crimes.

 Crawford was charged with 11 counts of murder and sexual offenses with aggravating circumstances, including one count of attempted murder.

 During his confessions, Crawford admitted to killing Rhonda King, but another serial killer, Hubert Geralds, had already been convicted of that crime.
 In response, the Cook County Prosecutor's Office announced that they would overturn Geralds' conviction, as his testimony was considered questionable from the start.
 Subsequently, Geralds was exonerated of the King murder, but remained incarcerated, as the DNA test established his guilt in the other five murders he was convicted of.

 Trial, imprisonment and death

 Due to various circumstances, including numerous judicial errors in both detainees' convictions, the introduction of a moratorium on the death penalty in the state and numerous court motions from both defense and prosecution, Crawford's trial was delayed until mid-November 2009.
 Because of this, he spent a total of nine years and ten months detained at the Cook County Jail, more than any other inmate in the history of Illinois.

 On December 10, 2009, by jury verdict, he was found guilty on all counts and given a life imprisonment sentence without the chance of parole.
 Crawford was imprisoned in Illinois at the Menard Correctional Center.
-He died in March 2017 of liver cancer.
+He died on March 18, 2017, two days before his 55th birthday, of liver cancer.